MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 It compares key indicators such as:

-- total stock levels
+Total stock levels
-- sales quantity
+Sales quantity
-- weekly sales activity
+Weekly sales activity
-- stock coverage (WOS)
+Stock coverage (WOS)
-- resale performance
+Resale rate
-- weekly margin
+Weekly margin

-This perspective helps identify differences in store productivity and stock efficiency.
+This view helps identify differences in store productivity and stock efficiency.

-Some stores demonstrate stronger resale rates and faster stock rotation, while others maintain higher stock levels relative to sales volume.
-These variations often reflect differences in:
+Some stores show stronger resale rates and faster stock rotation, while others maintain higher stock levels relative to sales.
+These differences often reflect variations in:

-• store size and traffic
+Store size and traffic
-• local demand patterns
+Local demand patterns
-• assortment allocation
+Assortment allocation
-• promotional activity
+Promotional activity

 **💡 Commercial insight**

-Store level analysis allows the company to identify high-performing locations as well as stores where stock levels may be disproportionate to sales potential.
-This type of insight supports more precise stock allocation and helps optimize inventory distribution across the network.
+Store-level analysis helps identify high-performing locations as well as stores where stock levels may be too high relative to sales potential.
+This supports more precise stock allocation and helps optimize inventory distribution across the network.

 **Analytical Flexibility**

-One of the key advantages of pivot tables is the ability to restructure the same dataset into multiple analytical perspectives.
+One of the key advantages of pivot tables is the ability to analyze the same dataset from multiple perspectives.

 Depending on business needs, the analysis can be quickly extended to explore:

-- product category performance
+Product category performance
-- store network efficiency
+Store network efficiency
-- stock coverage and inventory health
+Stock coverage and inventory health
-- margin development across product groups
+Margin trends across product groups
-- promotional product impact on sales
+Promotional product impact on sales

-The richer the dataset, the more detailed and insightful these analytical views can become.
-This flexibility makes pivot tables a powerful tool for exploratory business analysis and rapid operational diagnostics.
+The richer the dataset, the more detailed and insightful the analysis becomes.
+This flexibility makes pivot tables a powerful tool for exploratory analysis and quick operational insights.

 ## **🚀 Future Business Opportunities**